 Fig 4: Definition for global warming: Temp. increase until the year 2100

-So what is the main culprit?
+So what are the main culprits?
 Without a doubt, it’s Methane and Carbon Dioxide.
 Otherwise known as CO2, its increase in concentration is very disconcerting because the dramatic continued rise of this greenhouse gas since this Industrial Revolution, is not slowing, it’s accelerating.
 Investigations reveal that catastrophic changes in the environment will be seen as the concentration of CO2 in the atmosphere reaches a level of 450 ppm (parts per million).
 Remember that number!

 Because ancient climates are preserved in ice core samples, that allow us to very accurately measure the concentration of gases in the atmosphere at various times in history, the Glaciers themselves are telling us a story.

 Ice Sheets are ginormous domes of ice that preserve climate records much like tree rings contain the history of their growth.
 Snow added to the top each year compresses into ice creating a distinct layer that scientist can drill holes into and pull a core sample from that allows us to examine bubbles of ancient air trapped in the ice.
 By measuring the chemistry of the ice we can determine past temperatures and measure the carbon dioxide content of the atmosphere.
 What we’ve learned from these measurements is the corresponding relationship between Carbon Dioxide and temperature.
 They go up together, they go down together.

 Image provided by Johns Hopkins University http://jhupressblog.com/2013/06/

 It was predicted that if this rate remains unimpeded, the critical value of 450 ppm’s will be reached in approximately 25 to 30 years from now, or maybe sooner.
 As of April 2014, CO2 levels breached the 400 ppm mark for the first time in recorded history.
 By June CO2 levels had approached 410 ppm.
 As of the close of 2018, we are sitting at 407.4 ppm.
 The rate of increase at which CO2 is being added to the atmosphere is 500-1000 times greater than the pace at which CO2 fluctuations occur due to natural causes.
 Sadly, this still hasn’t made headlines.
 The anthropogenic (human) contribution to this phenomenon is indisputable.